USA Today, 10 March 1994

 Michael Peter Fay, 18, spray-painted cars on a Singapore street and committed other acts of hooliganism.
 The mandatory sentence for such activities is six strokes across the bare buttocks with a wet rattan cane.
 The blows are delivered by a martial arts expert.
 They are meant to wound, and they do.
 Fay has also been sentenced to four months in jail and fined $2,200.
 He is now appealing his sentence while out on bail.

 In the interests of good relations Singapore should not insist on corporal punishment for Fay.
 In the interests of their own well-being, Americans who travel should understand that their own country's constitutional protections don't accompany them abroad.
 Violate local law in Saudi Arabia, Sudan, Pakistan and other countries and a flogging could result.
-Violate anti-drug laws in some countries--Malaysia, for one--and hanging can follow.
+Violate anti-drug laws in some countries -- Malaysia, for one -- and hanging can follow.
 Law-abiding travelers don't have to be too concerned.
 Others had better beware.

 Michael Fay should have been aware; Singapore makes no secret of its laws.
 But the effect of Fay's crime also ought to be weighed.
 No permanent damage was done, restitution was made.
 Surely Singapore would not be demeaning itself by showing some flexibility in this case.

-Copyright (c) 1994 Times Mirror Company
+Copyright ©1994 Times Mirror Company

-New York Daily News, 30 March 1994
+Daily News, New York, 30 March 1994

 Readers get 'behind' flogging of vandal